-GIRFT is putting in place a comprehensive programme to help implement the recommendations highlighted in each national report including support to individual providers to implement these recommendations locally.
+GIRFT has a comprehensive programme in place to help implement the recommendations highlighted in each national report, including support to individual providers to implement these recommendations locally.

-To complement the local approach, GIRFT will also be working nationally with a wide range of clinical, governmental and public bodies to design a series of complementary levers that will help trusts to deliver the recommendations on the ground.
-This will range from working with the Royal Colleges and national professional associations and societies on best practice guidance, to working with NHS England and NHS Improvement to ensure that GIRFT recommendations are reflected in any future evolution to regulation or national guidelines.
+GIRFT also works nationally with a wide range of clinical, governmental and public bodies to design a series of complementary levers which help trusts deliver the recommendations on the ground.
+This ranges from working with the Royal Colleges and national professional associations and societies on best practice guidance, to working with NHS England and NHS Improvement to ensure that GIRFT recommendations are reflected in any future evolution to regulation or national guidelines.

-Through all our efforts, local or national, GIRFT will strive to embody the ‘shoulder to shoulder’ ethos which has become GIRFT’s hallmark as we support clinicians nationwide to deliver continuous quality improvement for the benefit of their patients.
+Through all our efforts, regional and national, GIRFT strives to embody the ‘shoulder to shoulder’ ethos which has become our hallmark as we support clinicians nationwide to deliver continuous quality improvement for the benefit of their patients.